KdotJPG/OpenSimplex2/README.md

 * Consolidate render tiles in readme into fewer images
 * Move radius into unified constant
 * Test 24-gon instead of 12-gon for 2D gradient set, and replace if results nicer.
+* Pull some of the explanation from [the reddit post](https://www.reddit.com/r/VoxelGameDev/comments/ee94wg/supersimplex_the_better_opensimplex_new_gradient/) into this readme.

 #### Maybe TODO:

-* Create combined FastSimplexStyleNoise and SuperSimplexNoise in one file, reducing repetition for someone who needs both.
+* Create combined OpenSimplex2F and OpenSimplex2S in one file, reducing repetition for someone who needs both.
 * Include octave summation, ridged noise, etc.
 * Exponentially-distributed noise ([source of idea](http://jcgt.org/published/0004/02/01/))
 * Simultaneous multi-instance evaluation